naga-master/Photo_Proof_v1/next_items.md

 28. there is a dot on the fav button, remove that.
 (Fixed)

-29. In Manual Mapping , once the photo is selected it changes like files mapped and moved to remaingng files, what if user mistakenly selected the wrong image, they have to select the correct one right? how will you design the UI for that, with great UX?, user should know which photo they have selected for which old photo. - (implemented)
+29. In Manual Mapping , once the photo is selected it changes like files mapped and moved to remaingng files, what if user mistakenly selected the wrong image, they have to select the correct one right? how will you design the UI for that, with great UX?, user should know which photo they have selected for which old photo. - (Fixed)

 30. find how industries are show in the cover photo , make the same changes in the projects also, currently cover photo is big